arangodb/docs/3.10/installation-linux-osconfiguration.md

 Overcommit Memory
 -----------------

-The recommended kernel setting for `overcommit_memory` for both MMFiles and RocksDB storage engine is 0 or 1.
+The recommended kernel setting for `overcommit_memory` is 0 or 1.
 The Linux kernel default is 0.

 You can set it as follows before executing `arangod`: